XcalableMP/manual/en/reduce_shadow.rst

     !$xmp reflect (a)
     !$xmp reduce_shadow (a)

-The shadow directive adds one sleeve to the distributed array a of each node.
+The shadow directive adds one shadow to the distributed array a of each node.
-Next, the reflect directive will update sleeves between neighboring nodes.
+Next, the reflect directive will update shadow between neighboring nodes.
-Finally, the reduce_shadow directive adds the value of the sleeve to the value of the source element.
+Finally, the reduce_shadow directive adds the value of the shadow to the value of the source element.

 In XMP/C, a[3] of p[0] has a value of 8, and a[4] of p[1] has a value of 10.
 Similarly, in XMP/Fortran, a(4) of p(1) has a value of 8, and a(5) of p(2) has a value of 10.